Mirror symmetry for the Tate curve via tropical and log corals: Proof of the Main Theorem

+the cardinality of the set of log corals of fixed log-area $A$, given degree $\Delta$, matching the asymptotic constraint $\lambda$ and the log constraint $\rho$.
+We will see in \eqref{trop_log} below that $N_{\Delta,\lambda,\rho}(A)$ is finite.

-The tropical analogue of the area is given by a tropical intersection number (\cite{AR}) as follows.
+The tropical analogue of the area is given by a tropical intersection number as follows \cite{AR}.
 For each vertex $(a\cdot b,1)$ of $\P_b$ we have the line through the origin.
 Each tropical coral has a well-defined intersection number with $L_a$.
-Define the \emph{tropical area} of a tropical coral as the sum of the intersection numbers of its extension to a tropical curve in $N_\RR$ with $L_a$, for all $a\in \ZZ$.
-The tropical intersection number bounds the number of crossings of the tropical coral with unbounded $1$-cells of the polyhedral decomposition of $B$.
-Hence, with the $\ZZ$-action moded out as before, we also obtain a finite tropical count of tropical corals in $\trcone \overline{B}$ of fixed tropical area $A$ for tropical corals of fixed degree $\Delta$ and matching ageneral asymptotic constraint $\lambda$.
-We then have the following tropical analogue of Equation \eqref{Eqn: count on Tate curve}
+Define the \emph{tropical area} of a tropical coral as the sum of the intersection numbers of its extension as a tropical curve in $N_\RR$ with $L_a$, for all $a\in \ZZ$.
+The tropical intersection number bounds the number of crossings of the tropical coral with unbounded $1$-cells of the polyhedral decomposition $\trcone \P_b$ of $\trcone \RR$, defined in \S \ref{The unfolded Tate curve}.
+Hence, with the $\ZZ$-action modded out as before, we also obtain a finite tropical count of tropical corals in $\trcone S^1$ of fixed tropical area $A$ of fixed degree $\Delta$ and matching a general asymptotic constraint $\lambda$.
+Using the fact that the tropical area of the tropicalization of a log-coral is the log-area of the log coral, Theorem \ref{lift} and Theorem \ref{main theorem}, readily gives